9 Fun things to do for Halloween in Tampa

 Moccasin Lake – Quiet place to enjoy a relaxing stroll amidst natural surroundings.
 Also features an injured birds exhibit & a nature center.

-Lowry Park Zoo – Unfortunately, the zoo does not open until 9:30 which doesn’t give you much time to get out there before it gets too hot.
+Zoo Tampa – Unfortunately, the zoo does not open until 9:30 which doesn’t give you much time to get out there before it gets too hot.
 Luckily, a large portion of the zoo is shady, plus there are various indoor exhibits, gift shops, and even a water ride to keep you cool.
 The zoo is small, yet nicely landscaped and the animals appear to be well taken care of.

 Bike the Upper Tampa Bay trail